You may print these details using the button at the bottom of the page. Any changes from now will be outlined here:

 An emergency number is printed on the map (Organiser)

-We expect to publish interim results to the internet throughout the event, updated every few minutes.
-Full results will be published on www.herts-orienteering.club and Routegadget as soon as possible after the event.
+We expect to publish interim results to https://www.herts-orienteering.club/hh_results/egypt-woods-ace-of-herts-5th-march-2023/ throughout the event, updated every few minutes.
+Full results will be published on the same page and on Routegadget as soon as possible after the event.
+We aim to do so that evening.

 The small print